ethanh6/dotfiles/.config/nvim/README.md

 ## Ingredients
 1. vim-plug
+2. gruvbox (colorscheme)
 2. telescope.nvim  --> more customizability can be done
 3. nvim-lspconfig  --> how to use it?
 4. lualine.nvim    --> status line

 ## todo
-1. set up lua in each plugin
+1. setup lua in each plugin
-2. biult-in language server or Coc?
+2. setup biult-in language server